cory-yonomi/ornery-mouse/README.md

 **Welcome to my Repositories!**

 Hey there, I'm Cory.
-I'm a full stack developer currently completing the Software Engineering Immersive Cohort with General Assembly.
-Formerly a large format graphics professional, I've been slowly shifting into the development world to expand my skills and make a career change.
+I'm a full stack developer currently that recently completed the Software Engineering Immersive Cohort with General Assembly.
+Formerly a large format graphics professional, I decided to make the leap into development to make better use of my time and skills.

-I'm an avid fly fisher and gamer.
+Outside of coding, I'm an avid fly fisher and gamer.
+I get excited about apps for the outdoors and conservation, the MERNG stack in general, and tacos.

 <!---
 ornery-mouse/ornery-mouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.